-Project management is an extensive concept which involves managing departments, resources, schedules, clients, stakeholders, and even unforeseen events.
+Project management is an extensive concept which involves managing departments, resources, schedules, client expectations, stakeholders, and even unforeseen events.
 Mostly, employees and departments use their own methodologies to reach the desired results within a project.
 Sometimes communication becomes complicated because of the differences between the department’s methodologies.
 Project integration management involves processes that are used to coordinate all aspects of a project.
 It is vital for large projects with complicated scope.
-This article discusses the project integration management process groups, steps and best practices.
+This article discusses the project integration management process groups, steps, and best practices.

 The Concept of Project Integration Management

 Large and complex projects involve various parties and components that must be aligned for successful completion.
 Lack of communication and cooperation between the parties may slow down the project and cause failure.
 Project integration management process groups create a framework for collaboration to align all the departments within a project.

 A project team is responsible to create the project schedule, purchase goods or services, identify risks, control the budget, and other necessary processes to complete the project successfully.
 Performing these responsibilities may be challenging.
 Integration management helps project teams to work in harmony.

 Simply put, project integration management is a practice of making processes work together.
 In other words, it ensures that all the processes within a project work in a coordinated manner.